-The point of both ABC and (La)TeX, for me, is that they use source files that are human-readable, platform-independent and in a widely-publicised format.
+One of the points of ABC, for me, is that it uses source files that are human-readable, platform-independent and in a widely-publicised format.
 This means that you can edit them with your favourite editor (i.e. GNU Emacs) and usefully exchange them with people on alien machines via email.
 It also means that instead of relying on proprietary packages lots of people can write helpful programs that the system's inventor didn't have time for or hadn't thought of.

 This page is maintained by Thomas Bending,

-and was last modified on 28 March 2016.
+and was last modified on 17 May 2021.